Violence against transgender people in the United States

 Social and political issue in the U.S.

 Poster from the Drag March for Change in Chicago, Illinois.
 The march was held in June 2020.

-Violence against transgender people in the United States includes sexual, physical, and emotional violence.
-These acts of gender-based violence may result in the death of a transgender person.
-Transgender people are more likely to be violently attacked than cisgender ones.
+Violence against transgender people in the United States includes sexual and physical violence against transgender people, and which may, on occasion, result in death.
+Statistically, transgender people are more likely to be violently attacked.
 Between 2008 and 2020, 271 murders on trans people were reported in USA, giving c.
 0.83 murders per 1,000,000 inhabitants and placing USA somewhere in the middle between "safe" and "unsafe" states, with reservation for inaccuracies and possible underreporting from some locations.

+In December 2025, the Williams Institute published a study finding that hate crimes targeting transgender and gender nonconforming people tripled in the state of California between 2013 and 2024.

 Sexual violence

 Sexual violence is defined by the Centers for Disease Control and Prevention as an "experience of a sexual act (e.g., rape, unwanted sexual touching, pressure or coercion to engage in sexual acts) committed against an individual without their freely given consent".
 The documentation of sexual assault cases against transgender individuals is limited.
 According to the 2015 U.S. Transgender Survey, 37% of transgender women and 51% of transgender men have been sexually assaulted in their lifetime.

 Instances of sexual violence against transgender women happen for the first time at the median age of 15 years old.
 The notion that transgender youth are more likely to experience acts of sexual violence has been verified by several other studies.
 These acts occur most often by peers and other young people.
 This is attributed to the way that their peers view their gender identity.

-Perpetrators of sexual violence against transgender women are often known by the victim, in some instances they are romantic partners or family members.
-A 2008 study found that, out of 80 perpetrators reported by transgender men and women, 81% of the perpetrators were male, 16% were female, and 2% were transgender.
+Sexual violence against transgender women is often committed by people known by the victim, such as romantic partners or family members.
+A 2008 study found that, out of 80 perpetrators reported by transgender men and women, 81% of the perpetrators were cis men, 16% were cis women, and 2% were transgender.